Sharjah extends distance learning for private schools

 Sharjah has announced an extension of distance learning for private schools in the emirate due to unstable weather conditions.

-After two days of online classes, students will continue to study remotely on Thursday, April 18.
+After two days of online classes, students will continue to study remotely on Thursday, April 18, to ensure their safety, said local government authorities.

 Mall group issues statement as regular operations experience disruption